kubernetes/community/contributors/devel/kubemark-guide.md

 means that it will never be out of date.
 On the other hand HollowNodes use existing fake for Kubelet (called SimpleKubelet), which mocks its runtime manager with `pkg/kubelet/dockertools/fake_manager.go`, where most logic sits.
-Because there’s no easy way of mocking other managers (e.g. VolumeManager), they are not supported in Kubemark (e.g. we can’t schedule Pods with volumes in them yet).
+Because there's no easy way of mocking other managers (e.g. VolumeManager), they are not supported in Kubemark (e.g. we can't schedule Pods with volumes in them yet).

-As the time passes more fakes will probably be plugged into HollowNodes, but it’s crucial to make it as simple as possible to allow running a big number of Hollows on a single core.
+As the time passes more fakes will probably be plugged into HollowNodes, but it's crucial to make it as simple as possible to allow running a big number of Hollows on a single core.